aeternity/protocol/consensus/bitcoin-ng.md

 If a miner is reported as fraudulent in this manner, its beneficiary will not get any mining reward for that key block (i.e., no coinbase and no fees for either generation).
 The reporter of the fraud will get a reward controlled by governance.
+In order not to skew the inflation the coins not attributed to the fraudulent miner are [locked](locking.md) instead.

 The serialization format of the Proof-of-Fraud object can be found [here](../../serializations.md#proof-of-fraud), and the inclusion of